 58. Don’t be obvious about not following the dress code

 If you don’t want to dress in formal wear on formal night, most of the time you can wear less dressy clothes and be fine.
-However, if you really want to stick with jeans and a t-shirt or shorts, it’s best to go to the buffet that night.
+However, if you really want to wear a t-shirt and shorts, it’s best to go to the buffet that night.

 59. Don’t stress about what to wear on a cruise